hyperledger-cacti/cacti/core/identity-management/iin-agent/README.md

 ### DNS Config

 Discovery is not implemented yet, so DNS details are added during bootstrapping.
-A sample `dnsconfig.json` looks like this:
+A sample `dnsconfig.json` ([template file here](./dnsconfig.json.template)) looks like this:
 ```
 {
     "<securityDomainName>": {